7 Signs You’re Stuck in a Mediocre Mindset and How to Change It

 - Passive habits

-And because it develops gradually, it often feels completely normal while it’s happening.
+And because it develops so slowly, it often feels completely normal while it’s happening.

-But mediocrity is not a permanent identity.
-It’s a collection of repeated thoughts and behaviors.
+But a mediocre mindset is not a permanent identity.
+It’s a collection of repeated thoughts, beliefs, and behaviors.

 But through: